mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-12-04-SMILE-Surgery.md

 ---
-Notes On SMILE Eye Surgery
+title: Notes On SMILE Eye Surgery
 ---

 Yesterday, I got SMILE corrective vision surgery.
 I found the experience interesting for a variety of ways.
 Here are some notes: